geist-org/vue/.github/CONTRIBUTING.md

-Zeit UI Contributing Guide
+Geist UI Contributing Guide

 ### Pull Request Guidelines
 - Fork this repository to your own account.
 Do not create branches here.
 - Commit info should be formatted by the [rules](https://github.com/conventional-changelog/commitlint/blob/master/%40commitlint/config-conventional/README.md).
 - Rebase before creating a PR to keep commit history clear.